World Wide Words logo

 This originally Australian term was well known in the cricketing world by the early 1980s.
 It refers to a kind of unsportsmanlike verbal taunting designed to put opponents off their game that has become common in the past couple of decades.

-Among the famous examples that every cricket fan can quote are the mock question asked of Ian Bothan as he arrived at the crease, “How’s your wife and my kids?”
-The rudest is the apocryphal story about the Australian fast bowler who asked the Zimbabwean batsman why he was so fat.
-“Because every time I fuck your wife,” came the supposed reply, “she gives me a biscuit.”
+Among the famous examples that every cricket fan can quote are the mock question asked of Ian Botham as he arrived at the crease, “How’s your wife and my kids?”

 The origin of the term isn’t obvious.
 Most dictionaries say, a little cautiously, that it derives from sledgehammer, based on the comment in the first known printed example, from World of Cricketing Monthly in 1977, that “The term comes from subtle as a sledgehammer”.
 Another school of thought holds it’s from the surname of Percy Sledge, an American soul singer who was popular with the Australian cricketers at the time and who was particularly famous for his hit of 1966 When A Man Loves A Woman.
 As so much sledging consists of sexual references, this is taken to be especially relevant.